mnurulhoque/Portfolio-of-Md-Nurul-Hoque/README.md

 2. Examined the patterns, growth, and trends of the data through Line graph, Parallel coordinates plot, and Radar plot
 3. Created Choropleth map indicating the outline of the data for the base year (2001) and the final year (2022)

-## Data Analysis
-1. Used Correlogram and correlation matrix as our main graph to prove the hypothesis that renewable energy generation does have an impact on the total energy consumption in the selected states.
-2. Used Scatter Plot, Dual Y-axis Plot, and Dot Chart as our alternate graphs to support our findings in the main graph.
 ![Box Plot Distribution for Renewable and Consumption](https://github.com/mnurulhoque/integrating-renewable-energy-on-energy-consumption-patterns-in-the-Middle-Atlantic-region-of-the-US/assets/152673435/9f1959ff-e12b-4bab-9267-139e25a989cd)

 ![Violin plot-distribution of total energy consumption](https://github.com/mnurulhoque/integrating-renewable-energy-on-energy-consumption-patterns-in-the-Middle-Atlantic-region-of-the-US/assets/152673435/b5cd7c8e-b039-46ea-8a70-ec5e1d759916)